Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Method

 \subsection{Fast evaluation of the Biot-Savart integral}

-The aim of this novel boundary conditions is to reduce the computational cost compared to a large grid by providing an accrate estimate of the far field conditions.
-A naive evaluation of Eq.~\ref{eq:Biot} would require $O(N)$ operations \textit{for each boundary point}, meaning $O(N^{1+\cal S})$ cost overall, potentially overwhelming any savings from reducing the size of the domain.
-In vortex particle-mesh methods, the integral is usually evaluated with \emph{Fast Multipole Method} that allows reducing this cost to $O(\log N)$ operations.
-Here, we use a multilevel algorithm to achieve the same speed-up in our Eulerian setting.
+The aim of Biot-Savart boundary conditions is to reduce the computational cost compared to a large grid by providing an accurate estimate of external flows using small domains.
+While the boundary conditions are agnostic of the method used to compute the integral in Eq.~\ref{eq:Biot}, a naive convolution over $N$ vorticity ``source'' locations $\vec y$ would require $O(N)$ operations for \textit{every} ``target'' velocity $\vec u(\vec x)$ on the boundary.
+The overall $O(N^{1+\cal S})$ cost would likely overwhelm any benefit of the reduced grid size, motivating a faster Biot-Savart evaluation approach.